flamsanct/flamsanct.github.io/wp/README.md

 Like many of the games that have come before it, The Citadel uses NFTs to represent game items that interact to generate, claim, steal, burn, and exchange tokens.
 Unlike many of the games that have come before it, The Citadel expands on current state-of-the art P2E concepts to add staking pools with different risk/reward propositions, limited-resource staking pools, and a fully on-chain real time player positioning system.

 The Citadel also takes inspiration from the decentralization that is commonplace in DeFi projects, adopting a community-first governance model with a true on-chain DAO and reduced owner privileges.
 Upon the launch of the game, the DAO will be trustlessly handed ownership of the game contracts and the treasury will be funded with a full 70% of the proceeds of the mint.
-At this point, the team joins the community as fellow players that will continue to build the future of The Citadel alongside the community.
+At this point, the team joins the community as fellow players and builders that will continue to co-create the future of The Citadel alongside the community.

 # Message from the Developers